davisriedel/obsidian-typewriter-mode/DEVELOPMENT.md

 ## Setup

 1. Fork this repo and clone your fork
+2. Initialize the build-scripts submodule: `git submodule update --init`
-2. Install dependencies with `bun install`
+3. Install dependencies with `bun install`

 ## Building and Testing